meishuu-tera-wip/arborean-apparel/README.md

 - Add more features
 - other stuff
  ***

+ ## Update log (16/17 March):
+ - Made Sky searching work correctly, also fixed it not displaying the users currently selected sky
+ - Changed some CSS
+ - Fixed (hopefully) and error with preset creation
+ - Renamed tera-proxy.bat to ElectronStart.bat and added the file required for auto-updating (woops)

 ## Update log (15 March):
 - Updated costume db and added more ~~bloat~~ useful images.
 - Now works for tera-crypto and I didn't even have to do anything!